AdnerVL/Win2Update/README.md

 3. **What it does:**
    - Reads `hosts.txt` for targets
    - Queues unreachable hosts in `hostQueue.txt` for retry (auto-managed)
-   - Sets up WinRM/PSRemoting on remote hosts if needed
-   - Runs Windows and app updates remotely, with error logging to `errorLog.txt`
+   - Uses PsExec to run all update and upgrade steps on each remote host with full admin rights (no WinRM/PSRemoting required)
-   - Logs all update activity in `Logs/`
+   - Logs errors to `errorLog.txt` and all update activity in `Logs/`

 ### Logging and Error Handling
 - Log files are created in the `Logs` directory for each run